History of the Gaelic Athletic Association: Foundation and early history

 The foundation day was chosen for its mythological significance: according to legend, Samhain (1 November) was the day when the Fianna's power died.
 Cusack meant this choice of day to symbolise the rebirth of the Irish heroes, and the Gaelic Athletic Association for the Cultivation and Preservation of National Pastimes was established, its name subsequently shortened to Gaelic Athletic Association.

 Within a few weeks of the organisation's foundation, Thomas Croke, the Roman Catholic Archbishop of Cashel, gave it his approval and became its first patron.
 Its other patrons included both Michael Davitt and Charles Stewart Parnell.
 Cusack was a difficult man to get along with, but in the first few months of the organisation he proved to be an excellent organiser.
-He did not, however continue to run the association for long after its foundation.
+He did not, however, continue to run the association for long after its foundation.
 Within eighteen months he was obliged to resign as a result of his failure to submit accounts for auditing.
-Croke introduced a new rule which forbade members of the GAA from playing "foreign and fantastic games" such as tennis, cricket, polo, and croquet.

 Over the next few years the GAA evolved even more.
 In 1886, county committees were established.
 These became the units of representation for the new All-Ireland championship.
 Later, new rules for Gaelic football and hurling were drawn up by the Association and were published in the United Irishman newspaper.
 The year 1887 saw the first All-Ireland Championships being held in both codes of sport.
-13 GAA counties of the 32 counties of Ireland entered, although only five competed in hurling and eight in football.
+13 GAA counties out of the 32 counties of Ireland entered, although only five competed in hurling and eight in football.